 - Weeknight dinners: its roundness fits home cooking without stealing the spotlight

-- Salty or fried foods: the plush body balances oil and salt (think croquettes, karaage, tempura)
+- Salty or fried foods: the plush body balances oil and salt (croquettes, karaage, tempura)

 - Onigiri & bento: friendly, food-loving character; easy for all ages